logisky/LogiSheets/README.md

 ## What is LogiSheets?

-LogiSheets is a web spreadsheet application that is compatible with Excel and designed for easy further development.
-Most important of all, it's free!
-And LogiSheets is written in Rust, and you are able to create, read and write .xlsx files.
+LogiSheets is a web-based spreadsheet application that seamlessly integrates with Excel and is crafted for expansion.
+Notably, it comes at no cost!

-This repo contains some our tools too, feel free and just make issues or PRs about them!
+You can utilize the Rust crate and Node package to efficiently read, perform operations, and write .xlsx files.

+We are also working on a user interface to enable users to use spreadsheets directly in their web browsers.

 ## WARNING

-LogiSheets is still in the **very** early stages of development.
-Your issues or PRs are welcome!
+LogiSheets is currently in its **early development** stages.
+We welcome your feedback, issues, or pull requests!

 ## Design goals

 - **Easy further development**: LogiSheets provides rich APIs to help you develop your plugins.
-- **Structural Data Support**: LogiSheets provides a data structure (temporary named _Block_) to ensure the relative positions of cells in a certain area keep unchanged.
+- **Structural Data Support**: LogiSheets introduces a data structure (temporarily named Block) to maintain the consistent positions of cells within a specified area.
 - **Supporting Cowork**

 ## Get Started